 “Embrace the risks of natural stone!
 You can’t beat the real deal.
 Stains and scratches are part of the charm.”
 JT Christensen, Design Consultant, Architectural Ceramics

-Like a beloved spouse, stone will always involve some extra effort and care, both now and later on.
+Like a beloved spouse (or pet), stone will always involve effort and care, both now and later on.
 In tile terms, this means during installation for the installer, and long term for the client.
 Applying a sealer at installation will reduce maintenance, but some level of staining, scratching, and aging is to be expected with stone.
 Because natural stone is intrinsically porous, the pores can be filled with sealer, which is usually applied at installation.
 Sealer will likely need to be re-applied again over time, and sealer cannot protect against steam or vapor particles due to their microscopic size.
 Generally a penetrating sealer will be most effective against water and stains.
 CTEF (Ceramic Tile Education Foundation) outlines the difference between two main types of sealers: a topical sealer and a penetrating sealer, explaining “topical sealers reside on the surface of the tile and tend to require routine maintenance and resealing as it wears off.
 They block stains and provide either a matte, semi-gloss or gloss finish.
 Penetrating sealers enter into the pores of the stone which normally will not change the appearance of the stone and tend to require less routine maintenance.”
-It’s wise to purchase the sealer specified by the stone tile vendor or manufacturer.
+It’s wise to purchase the sealer specified by the stone tile supplier or manufacturer’s installation instructions.
 Penetrating sealers are sometimes referred to as impregnators or impregnating repellants.
 Yes, I’m serious, and no, I did not name them.
-Despite the unfortunate terminology, these sealers are necessary products for stone.
+They were named long before the #metoo movement, and despite the predatorial names, these sealers are safe products for stone.
 The frequency of reapplication of sealer will depend on how often surfaces are cleaned and used.
-Sealers are not typically required on engineered tile, but will help protect grout staining in grout that doesn’t already contain a stain-resistant component.
+Sealers are not typically required on engineered tile, but will help protect the grout from staining (in grout that doesn’t already contain a stain-resistant component.)

 Steven Bailey, of Architectural Ceramics, flaunting their large porcelain panels.